Kitchen Sink Chopped Salad

 Gorgeous, colorful, and adaptable, add rows of your favorite salad add-ins, shake up the cheese, and top with your favorite salad dressing when you make your version of this tasty Chopped Salad Recipe!

 I discovered this wonderful composed salad in the midst of a heatwave; there were many nights where a hot dinner was just plain unappealing.
-An entrée salad was the perfect option for those oppressively hot evenings, especially one chock-full of tasty veggies.
+An entrée salad was the perfect option for those oppressively hot evenings, especially one chock-full of cool, tasty veggies.

 As the name implies, this kitchen sink salad can be made with whatever you have floating around in your refrigerator.